ddelariva/tomcat-valve-request-filter/README.md

 This project is inspired on the [Tomcat-Valve-Example][1] by Keet Sugathadasa.

+Version 0.1 of the valve has been developed and tested on JDK 8 and Tomcat 9.0.

-The valve has been developed and tested on Tomcat 9.
+The main branch, and version 1.0 of the valve has been developed and tested on JDK 11 and Tomcat 10.1.

 # Integration